amacati/WhatIfAI/README.md

 ## Video

-To advertise our work, we were also supposed to make a video about the whole project.
+To advertise our work, we also made a video about the whole project.
 It is available on YouTube and definitely worth a look!

 <div align="center">
     <a href="https://www.youtube.com/watch?v=AChsZ0fCOjk&feature=youtu.be">